HOME SCHEDULE RESULTS RANKINGS MACHINES RULES/FAQ LINKS CONTACTS

 C. League points for players from other regions

 League (and WPPR) points can only be awarded to players registered in that region.
-Players can compete in any regional meeting for fun but if playing in a region other than their own; their finishing positions will not feature when league points are awarded.
+Players can compete in any regional meeting for fun, but if playing in a region other than their nominated home region then they will be considered a 'guest' player.

 D. League points